• Home |

 7.62x39 ammo

-If you’re ok with paying a little (like minimal) extra to get a higher ballistic coefficient, check out the PRVI Partizan 123-grain FMJBT.
-Similar to Golden Tiger, the PRVI has a boat tail design and sealed primer.
+If you’re OK with paying a little (like, minimal) extra to get a higher ballistic coefficient, check out the Prvi Partizan 123 grain FMJBT.

-Even better, the PRVI 7.62x39 has a brass case and Boxer primer.
+Like Golden Tiger, the Prvi Partizan round has a boat tail bullet and sealed primer.
+Better yet, the Prvi Partizan 7.62x39 has a brass case and Boxer primer.
 If you’re into reloading, this is a much better choice than the Golden Tiger.
-However, be aware that rifles with violent extraction designed for steel-cased ammo (like the SKS and AK-47) might experience stuck cases as the extractor can rip off the base of the case due to brass being a softer metal than steel.
+However, be aware that rifles with violent extraction designed for steel-cased ammo (like the SKS and AK-47) might experience stuck cases, as the extractor can rip off the base of the case due to brass being a softer metal than steel.

-I'd recommend you buy a 20-round box to ensure your rifle likes it first, then if it does, feel free to load up on a bulk pack.
+I'd recommend you buy a 20-round box to ensure your rifle likes it first.
+If it does, feel free to load up on a bulk pack.

 Parting Shots

-As mentioned above, choosing a new ammo to stockpile is a tedious and often overwhelming process.
+Choosing a new type of 7.62x39 ammo to stockpile is easy.
 Golden Tiger won’t let you down as long as you have a rifle that can handle it.
 And even if you don’t, there are gunsmiths for a reason.

-If you see that “In Stock” icon, just remember it’s highly unlikely you won’t enjoy this Russian FMJBT ammo.
+If you see that “In Stock” icon, rest assured that it’s highly unlikely you won’t enjoy this Russian FMJBT ammo.
 It has the quality standards of American ammo for a fraction of the price.
 When you open a 1,000-round case, you’ll instantly see what we’re talking about when it comes to the quality of these cartridges.

 Is Golden Tiger 7.62x39 worth buying?

-Yes, it’s designed for AK47s and SKS rifles and runs flawlessly in them.
-However, Golden Tiger 7.62x39 isn’t in stock as much as it used to be.
+Yes.
+It’s designed for AK47s and SKS rifles and runs flawlessly in them.
+Sadly, Golden Tiger 7.62x39 isn’t in stock as much as it used to be.

 What is the range of the Golden Tiger 7.62x39?

-The Golden Tiger 7.62x39 is an effective combat round up to 400 yards.
+The Golden Tiger 7.62x39 is an effective combat round out to 400 yards.
 Beyond that, the FMJ projectile loses the speed and accuracy necessary to perform.

 7.62x39 ammo